All the stabilizer codes of distance 3: Special constructions

 Obviously $A_5$ is revertible and fixed-point free and $R$ is invertible.
 By removing four coordinates $[c_5,c_{10},c_{19},c_{28}]$ from this $[2^5]$ we obtain the 2ed-block $[28,7]_2$ and by removing the first four coordinates $[c_0,c_1,c_2,c_3]$ we obtain A 2ed-block $[28,7]_1$.
-By 2ed-blocks pasting with 2ed-blocks in Table V we obtain the pure optimal codes of lengths $30, 31,33$ and $35$ in addition to a previously unknown optimal code
+By 2ed-blocks pasting with 2ed-blocks in Table IV we obtain the pure optimal codes of lengths $30, 31,33$ and $35$ in addition to a previously unknown optimal code

-whose stabilizer is explicitly given in Table VI.
+whose stabilizer is explicitly given in Table V.

-From three partitions of $[2^4]$ as shown in Table VII we can obtain a pure optimal code $[10]$ as well as the unique optimal code $[[6,0,4]]$ of distance 4 and four different 2ed-blocks.
+From three partitions of $[2^4]$ as shown in Table VI we can obtain a pure optimal code $[10]$ as well as the unique optimal code $[[6,0,4]]$ of distance 4 and four different 2ed-blocks.
 By pasting with the perfect 5-qubit code we obtain $[15]=[10]\rhd[5]$.
 Also we obtain all the optimal pure codes of lengths from 11 to 14 as well as an optimal pure $[7]=[6,6]_1\rhd[1]_1$.
-Finally the remaining 2ed-blocks appeared in Table IV are given in Table VIII.
+Finally the remaining 2ed-blocks appeared in Table III are given in Table VII.